FC Barcelona: Anthems

 Throughout its history, the club has had various official songs.
 The anthem in use today is "Cant del Barça" (The Song of Barça), composed in 1974 on the occasion of the club's 75th anniversary.
-Authors Josep Maria Espinàs and Jaume Picas composed the lyrics in Catalan, while the music was composed by Manuel Valls.
+Authors Josep Maria Espinàs and Jaume Picas i Guiu composed the lyrics in Catalan, while the music was composed by Manuel Valls.

-The song was first performed on 27 November 1974 at Camp Nou before the match between FC Barcelona and the East Germany national team by a 3,500-man choir led by Oriol Martorell.
+The song was first performed on 27 November 1974 at the Camp Nou before the match between Barcelona and the East Germany national team by a 3,500-man choir led by Oriol Martorell.
 On November 28, 1988, in celebration of the club's centenary, the song was performed by Catalan singer-songwriter Joan Manuel Serrat at the end of the festival at Camp Nou.
-Since the 2008–09 season, el Cant del Barça has been featured on the official Barcelona jerseys.
+Since the 2008–09 season, the Cant del Barça has been featured on the official Barcelona jerseys.

 On the occasion of the club's 124th anniversary and with the start of preparations for the 125th anniversary, the club presented a new anthem version recording faithful to the essence of the original score and lyrics composed in 1974, with a better quality and enhanced orchestration and vocals.
 Composed by the Vallès Symphony Orchestra, the Orfeó Català choral society and the Cor Jove youth choir, it is the current official version.

-El Cant del Barça is turned on before Barcelona games take place at Camp Nou, especially during matches against Real Madrid and just before the start of the meeting.
+The Cant del Barça is played before Barcelona games take place at the Camp Nou, especially during matches against Real Madrid and just before the start of the match.
 The song is also often played for supporters and fans to cheer, chant and celebrate the victory.